samanasevana/samanasevanasite/src/content/support/02-four-requisites.md

 ---
-title: "The Four Main Requisites"
+title: "Four Main Requisites"
 ---

-Monks aren't allowed to use money, so they depend on having their basic requisites offered directly.
+As monks, we try to keep our needs minimal and be easy to support, but there are things that are useful for the maintenance of the body.
+Monks aren’t allowed to use money, so they depend on having their basic requisites offered to them directly.

-Monks have four main requisites:
+Monks have four main requisites: food, robes, shelter, and medicine, as well as an assortment of other miscellaneous things which may arise.

-1. Food
-2. Robes
-3. Shelter
-4. Medicine

-Additionally, other miscellaneous necessities may arise.